Infocatcher/AkelPad_scripts/README.md

 Example for open file in other application

 ##### [openRelativeFile.js](openRelativeFile.js)
-Tries to open file with relative path.
+Tries to open file with relative path (will be used system association to open binary files).
-<br>System association is used for opening binary files.
 <br>Supports <a href="https://developer.mozilla.org/en/chrome_registration">Mozilla's chrome.manifest files</a>.

 ##### [punctuationFixer.js](punctuationFixer.js)